 Some power companies offer TOU rates while others don’t.
 Many electric utility providers, both in the United States and in other countries, offer TOU billing plans as part of their rate options.
 Some well-known electric companies in the United States that have implemented TOU rate plans or similar pricing structures for residential or corporate customers include:

-Will my customers save money on their electricity bills with TOU rates?
+Will customers save money on electricity bills with TOU rates?

-TOU rates can save money on electricity bills by offering more affordable rates during off-peak hours.
+TOU on electricity bills can save money by offering more affordable rates during off-peak hours.
 By shifting energy-intensive activities, such as running the dishwasher and doing laundry, to these times, your customers can capitalize on reduced power rates.
-However, it's crucial that they align their usage patterns with TOU periods or have a solar battery to maximize savings.
+However, they must align their usage patterns with TOU periods or have a solar battery to maximize savings.

 Solar Homeowners & EV Drivers Can Save With TOU Rates